 You’ve decided to go for PMP certification, so now it’s time to study up.
 A PMP exam prep course can be a great way to brush up on your knowledge while racking up the 35 contact hours of project management education needed to qualify for PMP certification.

 Of course, not all PMP certification courses are equal.
 It’s important to find a training program that meets your unique learning needs while also delivering quality content that will help you pass the PMP exam.
-And let’s face it: You’ve got cost to consider.
+And let’s face it: You need to consider the costs.

 Here’s a list of project management certification courses that can help you prep for your PMP exam, with options for every learning style and training budget.